pepstock-org/Charba-Wiki/versioned_docs/version-3.3/DataLabels.md

 <img src={useBaseUrl('/img/dataLabelsMultiLabels.png')} />

 :::note PAY ATTENTION
-Options defined under each labels, always override options defined at the chart and dataset level.
+Options defined under each labels, always overrides options defined at the chart and dataset level.
 :::

 ## Callbacks

-All options also accept a callback which is called for each data and that takes the 2 argument2, [ScriptableContext](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ScriptableContext.html) representing contextual information (see [option context](DataLabels#option-context)) and chart instance.
+All options also accept a callback which is called for each data and that takes the 2 argument2, [ScriptableContext](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/ScriptableContext.html) representing contextual information (see [option context](Charts#option-context)) and chart instance.

 All callbacks will be invoked passing the context and the chart instance.